 Xsnow has old roots and is adapting to new environments, visible in the code, which is a good thing for an application like xsnow.
 For example, there is no convention whatsoever for the naming of variables and functions.
 Something like 'windonfallensnow' can be spelled like: 'windonfallensnow', 'wind_on_fallen_snow', 'WindOnFallenSnow', WOFS and so on.
 The language used is C, (not C++ as would be the obvious choice now, however: see 'Technical issues' (no, not Python or Ruby: we really need some performance)), with many global variables, sometimes with not very helpful names.
 The choice whether a function and accompanying header files are placed is separate files or in xsnow.c, is based on the moment of the day, or the flipping of a coin.
 Xsnow-1.42 hardly used floating point arithmetic, xsnow-2.0 uses a mix of floating point and integer arithmetic, floating point gradually taking over.
 The documentation contains references to systems that are extinct for many years, but description of new flags has been noted to creep in.
 Xsnow's genes show traces of findent, and even of some Hitchhikers Guide.
 The genes for 'toon.h' are almost gone, there are at this moment better ways to find the window to snow in.
 The program became aware of the fact the Santa's sleigh is pulled by 8 reindeers: Dasher, Dancer, Prancer, Vixen, Comet, Cupid, Dunder and Blixem.
 Later on, Rudolf could be added.
 It seems that some of the pixmaps are evolving in that direction.

 Falling snow is nice, and so are flocking birds.
-The behaviour of a flock of birds is an emergent thing, birds follow only a few simple rules to display a nice show.
+The behaviour of a flock of birds emerges from only a few simple rules.
 In short: birds want to fly at constant speed, fly in the same direction as neighbours and keep a certain distance to neighbours.
 Luckily, birds are also attracted by an attraction point like a tree, otherwise they would quickly leave the screen...
 Just search on the WWW for 'flocking birds' and the like and you will find much information about this subject, but no working programs.
 So I was tempted to try to program this behaviour and visualize it, in 3D.
 After some tests it appeared that this project was very well doable, and could relatively easily be incorporated in xsnow.

 C vs C++Xsnow is written in C. However, because I needed a reliable hash function to maintain a cache of bird surfaces, some C++ has been crept in.
 To store the bird surfaces, an 'unordered_map' is used if available.
 Otherwise, 'map' is used, which is not implemented as a hash function but as a binary tree.
+For housekeeping of the snow flakes, an '(unordered) set' is used.
 The WWW recommends to compile the main program with C++ when using a mix of C and C++, so a very small main() is written in C++, which calls the original C main() function.
 All sources have been adapted to compile using C++, so, if you are a C++ adept, you can do: